 (Jeff Sorg, OnlineEd) – Risk anticipation relies on your ability to identify problems that might eventually happen with a client or transaction.
-It’s important to establish some strategies early on in your career to help you recognize and avoid problems that might occur, instead of trying to deal with them after they happen.
+It’s important to establish some strategies early on in your career to help you recognize and avoid problems that might occur, instead of trying to deal with them after they occur.

 - documentation and recordkeeping;